joelhulen/MCW-Azure-Synapse-Analytics-end-to-end-solution/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics end-to-end solution.md

 1. How does your solution provide unified authentication, such as across SQL and Spark workloads?

-   - Azure Synapse Analytics uses Azure Active Directory (AAD) as its authentication mechanism.
+     Azure Synapse Analytics uses Azure Active Directory (AAD) as its authentication mechanism.
 When a user logs into an Azure Synapse Analytics workspace, the active user's AAD credential is implicitly used to execute T-SQL queries on a provisioned Azure Synapse SQL Pool, to run notebooks in an Azure Synapse Spark pool and to access Power BI reports.
-This same AAD credential is also utilized in controlling access to the data stored within Azure Synapse SQL databases or stored within a hierarchical file system in Azure Storage (Azure Data Lake Store gen 2 or ADLS gen 2).
+This same AAD credential is also utilized in controlling access to the data stored within Azure Synapse SQL databases or stored within a hierarchical file system in Azure Storage (Azure Data Lake Store Gen2 or ADLS Gen2).
 By leveraging AAD, Azure Synapse Analytics allows for the centralized management of user identities.

-2. How is access to data authorized for data stored in Azure Data Lake Store gen 2?
+2. How is access to data authorized for data stored in Azure Data Lake Store Gen2?
 In Azure Synapse SQL databases?

-   - **Authorization in ADLS gen2:** From an authorization standpoint, course grained access control can be applied at the container level in Azure Storage by specifying AAD roles.
+    **Authorization in ADLS Gen2:** From an authorization standpoint, course grained access control can be applied at the container level in Azure Storage by specifying AAD roles.
 Furthermore, fine grained access control is enabled by setting POSIX ACLs at the folder level.

-   - **Authorization in databases:** Management of database permissions is performed by setting access permissions on Azure Active Directory groups and users, which are external to the database.
+    **Authorization in databases:** Management of database permissions is performed by setting access permissions on Azure Active Directory groups and users, which are external to the database.
 Object level security allows you to control permissions on tables, views, stored procedures and functions.

 3. One of WWI's challenges is that while multiple departments might be able to query a given table, what data they should be allowed to see depends on their department or role within the company.
 How could your solution support this?
 You should suggest three options.

-   - WWI could achieve this in several ways using either Row Level Security, Column Level Security or Dynamic Data Masking.
+     WWI could achieve this in several ways using either Row Level Security, Column Level Security or Dynamic Data Masking.
 They might even benefit from all three being applied to the same table depending on their needs.

-   - **Row Level Security:** In Azure Synapse Analytics, tables in Azure Synapse SQL databases support Row Level Security (RLS).
+     **Row Level Security:** In Azure Synapse Analytics, tables in Azure Synapse SQL databases support Row Level Security (RLS).
 RLS enables you to implement restrictions on data row access.
 The access restriction logic is located in the database tier rather than away from the data in another application tier.
 The database system applies the access restrictions every time that data access is attempted from any tier.
 Think of RLS as effectively filtering out rows the user is not authorized to select, update or delete.
 This makes your security system more reliable and robust by reducing the surface area of your security system.

-   - **Columns Level Security:** In addition, tables in Azure Synapse SQL databases support Column Level Security (CLS).
+     **Columns Level Security:** In addition, tables in Azure Synapse SQL databases support Column Level Security (CLS).
 CLS enables you to control access to specific columns in a database table based on a user's group membership or execution context.

-   - **Dynamic Data Masking:** Alternately, if parts only parts of a field need to be displayed according to the users' group membership (such as displaying only a few characters of an email address), then WWI could use Dynamic Data Masking.
+     **Dynamic Data Masking:** Alternately, if parts only parts of a field need to be displayed according to the users' group membership (such as displaying only a few characters of an email address), then WWI could use Dynamic Data Masking.

 4. Can the solution help WWI discover, track and remediate security misconfigurations and detect threats?
 How?

-   - There are two primary ways: using the SQL Vulnerability Assessment and with SQL Threat Detection.
+     There are two primary ways: using the SQL Vulnerability Assessment and with SQL Threat Detection.

-   - The SQL Vulnerability Assessment is an easy to use service that can help you discover, track, and remediate potential database vulnerabilities.
+     The SQL Vulnerability Assessment is an easy to use service that can help you discover, track, and remediate potential database vulnerabilities.
 It provides visibility into your database security state and allows constant improvements.
 In short, it:
      - Runs a set of security checks that identify security misconfigurations.
      - Allows setting a security baseline that customize the results to suit your environment.
      - Provides a clear report which is very helpful for security audits.

-   - The SQL Vulnerability Assessment is run from the Azure Portal.
+     The SQL Vulnerability Assessment is run from the Azure Portal.
 It takes a few seconds to run, and is entirely read-only.
 It does not make any changes to your database.

-   - When the scan completes, you will presented with a report.
+    When the scan completes, you will presented with a report.
 The report presents an overview of your security state; how many issues were found, and their respective severities.
 Results include warnings on deviations from best practices, as well as a snapshot of your security-related settings, such as database principals and roles and their associated permissions.
 The scan report also provides a map of sensitive data discovered in your database, and includes recommendations of the built-in methods available to protect it.

-   - From the report you can drill-down to each failed result to understand the impact of the finding, and why each security check failed.
+    From the report you can drill-down to each failed result to understand the impact of the finding, and why each security check failed.
 You can use the actionable remediation information provided by the report to resolve the issue, for example, by running a generated remediation script in a new query editor window.

-   - As you review your assessment results, you can mark specific results as being an acceptable Baseline in your environment.
+    As you review your assessment results, you can mark specific results as being an acceptable Baseline in your environment.
 The baseline is essentially a customization of how the results are reported.
 Results that match the baseline are considered as passing in subsequent scans.

-   - SQL Threat Detection allows you to respond to unusual and harmful attempts to breach your database, including detecting potential SQL injection attacks, unusual access and data exfiltration activities and emailing actionable alerts to investigate and remediate.
+    SQL Threat Detection allows you to respond to unusual and harmful attempts to breach your database, including detecting potential SQL injection attacks, unusual access and data exfiltration activities and emailing actionable alerts to investigate and remediate.
 It is configured in the Azure Portal.

 5. Can WWI use this same solution to monitor for sensitive information by enabling them to discover, classify and protect and track access to such data?

-   - Yes, by using SQL Data Discovery and Classification, which:
+    Yes, by using SQL Data Discovery and Classification, which:
      - Automatically discovers columns containing potentially sensitive data.
      - Provides a simple way to review and apply the classification recommendations through the Azure portal.
      - Persists sensitive data labels in the database (as metadata attributes), audits and detects access to the sensitive data.
 It includes a built-in set of labels and information types; however users can chose to define custom labels across Azure tenant using Azure Security Center.